 What are Data Extracts?

-In simple words, Tableau creates a condensed version of data called data extracts.
-They are stored separately from the original source.
-These data extracts are smaller in size as they only contain data required for visualisation.
+Simply put, Tableau creates a condensed version of data called data extracts.
+They are stored separately from the source.
+These data extracts are minor in size as they only contain data required for visualisation.

 Pros of Data Extracts